PRAEst-76/DF-Quests-CP/README.md

 ### To install:

-Copy the PRAEst76 directory and all it's contents into your Daggerfall Unity game folder under
+Copy the folders and all their contents into your Daggerfall Unity game folder under
 ```
-DaggerfallUnity_Data\StreamingAssets\QuestPacks\
+DaggerfallUnity_Data\StreamingAssets\
 ```
 ### To uninstall: